Senior Director of Finance

 The Position

-The Learning Center is seeking an experienced, entrepreneurial, hands-on and strategic Senior Director of Finance to lead the development and management of our financial infrastructure during a pivotal period of transformation and growth.
+The PopHealth Learning Center is seeking an experienced, entrepreneurial, hands-on and strategic Senior Director of Finance to lead the development and management of our financial infrastructure during a pivotal period of transformation and growth.
 This individual will be responsible for building robust systems that ensure transparency, compliance, and long-term financial sustainability.
 They will also play a significant role in fostering a values-driven organizational culture and supporting the Learning Center’s long-term vision.

 This is a unique opportunity to shape the financial infrastructure of a nimble, mission-driven, high impact start-up organization playing a key role in health system transformation in a dynamic time of change and challenge.